Burleson Police Department Awards

-The 2019 Officer of the Year is Cameron Pilgrim, a twelve-year-veteran, assigned to the Operations Support Bureau.
-Officer Pilgrim recently transferred from the Criminal Investigations Unit back to patrol.
+The 2020 Officer of the Year is J. Davis, a 15-year veteran assigned to the Operations Support Bureau.

 Rookie of the Year

-2019 Burleson Police Department Rookie of the Year.
-Officer Dunham has been with the department for one year and three months.
-After graduating from the regional academy, he spent almost six months in-field training before achieving solo status on September 8, 2019.
+Officer R. Denbow was selected as the 2020 Burleson Police Department Rookie of the Year.
+Officer Denbow has been with the department for two years.
+After graduating from the regional academy, he spent almost six months in field training before achieving solo status on January 6, 2020.

 Supervisor of the Year

-The 2019 Burleson Police Supervisor of the Year is Sergeant Shelly Henken.
-Sergeant Henken, a ten year veteran of BPD, has been a sergeant for three and a half years.
-She is assigned to midnight shift patrol within the Operations Bureau.
+The 2020 Burleson Police Supervisor of the Year is Sergeant T. Mabry.
+Sergeant Mabry, a 12 year veteran of BPD, has been a sergeant for three and a half years, serving the last two and half years leading the Criminal Investigation Division.

 Civilian of the Year

 Burleson Police Department's civilian staff works diligently behind the scenes in support of the department's mission.
-The department is proud to recognize Dana Carey as the Civilian of the Year.
-Carey is an eighteen-year veteran of the Burleson Police Department, where she began her career as a dispatcher in Communications.
-In November 2016, she was selected as the Property Room Coordinator.
+The department is proud to recognize Stephanie Colson.